keu/docs/astro/test-and-troubleshoot-locally.md

 ## Call Airflow REST API in a local environment

-To make requests to the [Apache Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) locally, you can use HTTP Basic Authentication with the credentials output by the `astro dev start` command:
+Use HTTP basic access authentication to make requests to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) in a local Airflow environment.
+This can be useful for testing API calls that you might have to execute in a production environment.

+To authenticate to your environment through HTTP, you only need your Airflow UI username and password, which by default are both `admin`.

 ### cURL